 Change management strategy essential to benefit from modern workplace

-Heras took the carve-out as an opportunity to modernize the complete application platform, including the modern workplace.
+Heras took the carve-out as an opportunity to modernise the complete application platform, including the modern workplace.
 Creating a modern, cloud-based workplace for all employees is a first step in its digital transformation.
-But the team soon realized that a change management strategy is essential to benefit from the opportunities a modern workplace offers.
+But the team soon realised that a change management strategy is essential to benefit from the opportunities a modern workplace offers.

 Managing and aligning all partners involved